Simple relaxation techniques

 nights, worrying and life's demands may keep you awake,

-even if you are very tired.
+even if you're very tired.
 But insomnia is the last thing you need

 require no tools and no experience nor any spiritual inclination.

-in bed to help you fall asleep or throughout the day when you have a
+in bed to help you fall asleep and throughout the day when you have a

-Breathing in itself is a wonderful relaxation technique.
+Breathing in itself is a wonderful relaxation technique, and a basic but powerful meditation technique as well.
 Conscious

 breathing, leaving your